 We’ve developed a list of some key points to keep in mind when trying to handle someone with BPD.
 While these won’t all work for every situation, you’ll likely find them useful in the long run of your relationship.

-One way to determine your loved one struggles with BPD is by observing how they react to specific situations.
-People with BPD have a tendency to become severely emotionally upset over the slightest inconvenience.
-In turn, they’re unable to think straight and may respond in inappropriate manners.
+One way to determine if your loved one struggles with BPD is by observing how they react to specific situations.
+People with BPD have a tendency to become severely emotional over the slightest inconvenience.
+In turn, they can’t think straight and may respond inappropriately.

-- Do you feel more aware around your loved one?
-As though you have to consider what you’re saying in order to avoid hurt feelings and arguments?
+- Do you feel more aware when around your loved one?
+As though you have to consider what you say to avoid hurt feelings and arguments?

 - Does your loved one experience a sudden shift in emotions that appears irrational?